NDZL/IONIC-CAP-GENERIC-PRINTER/README.md

 This sample code is showing 2 ways to add a DW profile

-- both require that you have previously exported a profile from Datawegde
+- both require that you have previously exported a profile from Datawegde and imported into the Capacitor Android branch in the ```assets``` foler
--

     ![image](https://github.com/NDZL/IONIC-CAP-GENERIC-PRINTER/assets/11386676/6b835c91-ee75-4bc7-9ad0-d3580d1e0243)

 - to install a profile by means of Zebra Secure Storage Manager (SSM), press INSTALL DW PROFILE VIA SSM